 Michael Stairs Memorial Concert

-Save the date for the inaugural Michael Stairs Memorial Concert.
-The performance will be held 7-8 p.m., with a brief reception following.
+Save the date for the Michael Stairs Memorial Concert with Dr. Rollo Dilworth of Temple University.
+The performance will be held 7-8 p.m. in Centennial Hall.

 If you are interested in learning more about this concert or making a pledge or gift to the Michael Stairs Concert Fund, please contact Jeff Day at 484-571-7052 or email@example.com.